Prepositions of time and place - tips and activities

-Bring in a map of the city, town where you are teaching.
+Bring in a map of the city or town where you teach.
 Ask students to tell you where the best place to live in the city is.
 As students begin to tell you, elicit the following prepositional phrases: on … street, in the centre, in … neighbourhood, at the end of … street.
 Do the same activity with the following questions:

 - Where’s the most dangerous part of the city?